About

 2004

 Every pastor I have worked with, has recognized the calling and anointing of God on my life.
 Some have tried to harness it for their own selfish purposes, to build their own empires.
 Some have felt threatened by it (though I have never coveted another’s position or ministry).
-Others have honored it, as we labored joyfully together to win souls, make disciples, and promote the interests of Jesus Christ.
+Some have honored it, as we labored joyfully together to win souls, make disciples, and promote the interests of Jesus Christ.

 Mid-2000's